SoumodeepChakraborty/20BCE0340_TheoryDA/README.md

 Step 4: If item->key is greater than tree->key and tree->right is null then assign the item to tree->right.

 Step 5: If item->key is greater than tree->key and tree->right is not null then call insert function with tree->right and item as parameters.

+### **Delete Operation in Merkle Tree**

+This function is used to **delete a node from Merkle tree.** If the key given is present in the Merkle tree then it will delete the node from the tree.

+Algorithm to delete a node in Merkle tree.

+Step 1: We will take a key as a parameter.

+Step 2: Take the hash(key) and store it in a variable called index.

+Step 3: store (struct node*) arr[index].head in a pointer called tree of datatype node.

+Step 4: If the tree is null then the key is not present.

+Step 5: If the tree is not null then we will check if the key is already present in the tree using the find function.

+Step 6: If the find function returns null then the key is not present in the tree.

+Step 7: If it is not null then we will use the remove function to delete the element.

+**Algorithm of remove function.**

+Step 1: It will take tree and key as parameters.

+Step 2: If the tree is null then return null.

+Step 3: If the key is smaller than the tree->key then tree->left is equal to remove(tree->left, key) and return tree.

+Step 4: If the key is greater than the tree->key then tree->right is equal to remove(tree->right, key) and return tree.

+Step 5: else if the tree->left is equal to null and the tree->right is equal to null then decrement the size and return tree->left.

+Step 6: else if the tree->left is not equal to null and the tree->right is equal to null then decrement the size and return tree->left.

+Step 7: else if tree->left is equal to null and tree->right is not equal to null then decrement the size and return tree->right.

+Step 8: else assign tree->left to a pointer called left of data type node.

+Step 9: While left->right is not equal to null, left is equal to left->right.

+Step 10: tree->key is equal to left->key.

+Step 11: tree->value is equal to left->value.

+Step 12: tree->left is equal to remove(tree->left, tree->key).

+Step 13: Return tree.